kfblack/Restaurant-Rater/README.md

 - [ ] Allow for incorporation of 3rd Party API's, such as a restaurant API
 - [x] Add location feature to specify reviews/restaurants near your location
 - [ ] Incorporate more features, such as reviews for alternate products other than restaurants
 - [ ] Allow the user to add photos of their review
+- [ ] Add link to reservation website when accessing the restaurant
 ***
 #### **_Credits_**